igorii/GeneticSonata/README.md

 ## Running

 There are three targets provided.
-These can be compiled with `lein uberjar`, or run separately using leiningen.
+These can be compiled with `lein uberjar`, or run separately using leiningen (obtained from [Leiningen](http://leiningen.org)).

 #### Genetic Algorithm